leodag/edlib-awk-extension/README.md

 ## Building

 This project uses CMake to build itself.
-Run the following commands at the project's root to install:
+Run the following commands at the project's root to build:

+1. `git submodule init && git submodule update` - this will download `edlib`'s repository into the vendor/edlib directory
-1. `mkdir build && cd build`
+2. `mkdir build && cd build`
-2. `cmake -D CMAKE_BUILD_TYPE=Release ..`
+3. `cmake -D CMAKE_BUILD_TYPE=Release ..`
-3. `make`
+4. `make`

 This will create a `edlib.so` in the `build` directory.